cdfoundation/foundation/CDF Slack Guidelines.md

 The CDF Slack has an integrated tool for reporting issues.
 It may be accessed by clicking on "More actions", the "..." to the right of a message, and selecting Report message.

-Slack guidelines patterned after the [HubSpot Developer Slack Code of Conduct](https://designers.hubspot.com/slack/code-of-conduct) and the [Kubernetes Slack Guidelines](https://github.com/kubernetes/community/blob/master/communication/slack-guidelines.md).
+Slack guidelines were patterned after the [HubSpot Developer Slack Code of Conduct](https://designers.hubspot.com/slack/code-of-conduct) and the [Kubernetes Slack Guidelines](https://github.com/kubernetes/community/blob/master/communication/slack-guidelines.md).

 ## Consequences of Unacceptable Behavior

 Unacceptable behavior from any community member will not be tolerated.

-If a community member engages in unacceptable behavior, CDF staff may take any action deemed appropriate, up to and including a warning, removal of a message on channels, or temporary 30 day ban, along with a permanent ban for repeated violation of these guidelines.
+If a community member engages in unacceptable behavior, CDF staff may take any action deemed appropriate, up to and including a warning, removal of a message on channels, or temporary 30-day ban, along with a permanent ban for repeated violation of these guidelines.